-As coronavirus disease COVID-19 spreads, Grammarly continues to take precautionary measures to support the health, well-being, and safety of our team members and their families.
-We are also working to minimize any contribution to the spread of the virus.
+As the spread of coronavirus disease COVID-19 continues to affect lives all over the world, Grammarly remains committed to supporting the health, safety, and well-being of our team members and their families.
+We are also working to minimize any contribution to the spread of the virus and to take proactive measures in support of our communities.
 In the spirit of transparency and awareness, we want to share some information about these ongoing efforts as we continue to serve Grammarly’s users around the world.

 We have shared several resources with our team across North America and in Ukraine to support access to reliable, up-to-date information about COVID-19 and its spread.
 Here are a few helpful resources we’ve circulated: